+1. Warning-read the Operator's Manual.

+place.

+Cutting/dismemberment 5

-- 1. Warning-read the Operator's Manual. - Cutting/dismemberment 5. hazard of the fingers or - hazard of the fingers or hand-keep hands away from moving parts; keep all guards and shields in place. - Thrown object hazard-keep bystanders away; pick up any debris; keep the deflector in place.
+hazard of the fingers or

+hand-keep hands away

+from moving parts; keep

+all guards and shields in

+3. Thrown object hazard-keep bystanders away; pick up any debris; keep the deflector in place.

-- 4. Runover hazard-do not carry passengers; look behind you when moving in reverse. - 5.
+- Runover hazard-do not carry passengers; look behind you when moving in reverse. - 5.
 Tipping hazard-when loading onto a trailer, do not use dual ramps; only use a singular ramp wide enough for the machine; do not use a ramp with a slope greater than 15°; back up the ramp (in reverse) and drive forward off the ramp. - Tipping hazard-do not use the machine near drop-offs or on slopes greater than 15°; only operate across slopes less than 15°.